AxelUlmestig/Appiot-Edison-GateWay/README.md

 Now you should be able to go to your newly registered device and see a nice graph of temperature measurements.

+# 7: Code Explanation

+### 7.1: SampleGateway.java

+The main function is located in the SampleGateway.java file.
+This sets up infrastructure related to the communication.
+The TemperatureSensor instance is initiated with information on how to communicate with Appiot (the serialNumber and sensorHardwareTypeId) and the device (macAddress).

+The sensorHardwareId 1 is used here to inform Appiot That we are dealing with a temperature sensor.

+The TemperatureSensor class exposes one public method, connect.
+After it is connected it can be run as a runnable and it will collect and pass it on to Appiot.

+### 7.2 TemperatureSensor.java

+The method connect tries to connect to the mac address specified in the constructor.
+This returns a boolean denoting if the connection was successful or not.

+The TemperatureSensor class contains the uuids that define the service and characteristic for temperature in BLE.

+The startReading function reads the relevant service and characteristic and reads data with a frequency of 1000 ms. When the data is read and parsed it is then packaged in to a Measurement object and sent through the client that was set up in the SampleGateway.

 # APPENDIX
 If you're getting problems with opkg you might need to specify the repos for
 opkg: